Government contractors may find themselves dealing with a unlawful termination of contract for default on a federal construction project.

-Although it is clear that something is wrong with the contract termination action, many construction companies are not familiar enough with the underlying regulations that govern terminations for default.
+Although it is clear that something is wrong with the termination action, many construction companies are not familiar enough with the underlying regulations that govern terminations for default.
 Therefore, the decision whether or not to appeal the contracting officer’s decision can be difficult.

 As a general rule, the contracting officer has discretion on whether or not to terminate the contract.
-However, the contracting officer must not make a termination for default decision in an “arbitrary and capricious manner.”
+However, the contracting officer must not make a termination for cause decision in an “arbitrary and capricious manner.”
 See Darwin Constr.
 Co. v.
 United States, 811 F.2d 593, 596 (Fed.
 Cir.
 1987).

 Legal Requirements for Appealing Unlawful Termination of Contract for Default in Federal Government Construction